 - The Kroger Co.

-Kroger reports Accellion data breach affecting almost 1.5 million pharmacy records and associate HR data.
+Kroger reports Accellion data leak affecting almost 1.5 million pharmacy records and associate HR data.

 - Humana Inc.

-Louisville, KY-based Humana recently began notifying about 65,000 health plan members that their personal information may have been exposed in a medical records breach.
+Louisville, KY-based Humana recently began notifying about 65,000 health plan members that their personal information may have been exposed in a medical records leak.

 - Elara Caring

-A data breach at U.S. healthcare provider Elara Caring has potentially exposed the personal details of more than 100,000 elderly patients.
+A data leak at U.S. healthcare provider Elara Caring has potentially exposed the personal details of more than 100,000 elderly patients.

 - Summit Behavioral Healthcare